-The basic utility systems in your camping trailer can be classified under four titles - Electrical, Fresh Water, Drainage and LP Gas.
+The basic utility systems in your camping trailer can be classified under four titles - Electrical, Fresh water, Drainage, and LP Gas.
 This section outlines these systems, describing their operation, function and simple maintenance.
 It is not intended as a service guide.
-Your RV has been engineered and built to provide trouble free operation, however, should a problem arise, we recommend that you contact your authorized Nordic dealer.
+Your RV has been engineered and built to provide trouble free operation, but should a problem arise, we recommend that you contact your authorized Viking dealer.